RedPointGlobal/redpoint-rpi/docs/greenfield.md

 ### Choose your cloud identity

 RPI services need cloud identity to access your vault and storage resources.
-Configure this before generating overrides:
+Configure this when generating overrides:

 **Azure:**
 ```yaml